ReactTraining/react-workshop/courses/fundamentals/03-controlled-vs-uncontrolled/exercise/README.md

 # Bonus:

-Instead of disabling the shipping information when `sameAsBilling` is `true`, use the `sameAsBilling` to determine if we even mount the shipping part of the form (to make it hidden).
+Instead of disabling the shipping information when `sameAsBilling` is `true`, use the `sameAsBilling` to determine if we even mount the shipping part of the form (to make it hidden or visible).